microsoft/go/eng/doc/fips/UserGuide.md

 # FIPS 140-2 User Guide

-This document is a user guide for the Microsoft Go crypto package running on FIPS 140-2 compatibility mode (hereafter referred to as FIPS) when in use with the OpenSSL cryptographic library.
-It is intended as a technical reference for developers using, and system administrators installing, the Go toolset and the OpenSSL FIPS software, and for use in risk assessment reviews by security auditors.
+This document is a user guide for the Microsoft Go crypto package running on FIPS 140-2 compatibility mode (hereafter referred to as FIPS).
+It is intended as a technical reference for developers using, and system administrators installing, the Go toolset, and for use in risk assessment reviews by security auditors.
 This is not a replacement for the Go crypto documentation, rather it is a collection of notes and more detailed explanations in the context of FIPS compatibility.

 The Go crypto documentation is available online at https://pkg.go.dev/crypto.